teunbrand/legendry/README.md

 coverage](https://codecov.io/gh/teunbrand/gguidance/branch/master/graph/badge.svg)](https://app.codecov.io/gh/teunbrand/gguidance?branch=master)
 <!-- badges: end -->

+> **Warning** Don’t rely on current functionality for important scripts
+> yet.
+It is very likely that ggplot2 changes their implementation of
+> guides in the release *after* 3.4.0.
+At that point, the current
+> functionality will cease to work.

 The goal of gguidance is to provide additional guides to the ggplot2 ecosystem.
 Guides are re-implemented within the ggproto system to make use of the flexible extension framework.